wedevth/polybus/README.md

 ### Running tests

-First you need to start the required service with Docker Compose:
+First you need to start the required services with Docker Compose:

 ```sh
 docker-compose up -d